akiannillo/akiannillo.github.io/misc/30bday/eng.md

 ---
 layout: page
-title: "30 is the new 20..."
+title: 30 is the new 20...
-subtitle: "... so let's celebrate in Amsterdam!"
+subtitle: ... so let's celebrate in Amsterdam!
+published: true
 ---

 **_Check this page frequently for the latest news about this crazy weekend_**